WhyNotHugo/python-barcode/README.rst

 ------------

     - Python 2.6 or above, but not the 3.x series
-    - Program to open SVG images (your browser should do it)
+    - Program to open SVG objects (your browser should do it)
+    - Optional: PIL to render barcodes as images (PNG, JPG, ...)

 Installation